JNRowe/versionah/doc/background.rst

 .. note::

    If you like version numbers with two or four integer components then `versionah` can be for you too.
-Support was added in 0.6.0, but that doesn't mean you have to use it!
+Support was added in 0.6.0, but that doesn’t mean you have to use it!

 PEP 386
 ~~~~~~~

 The version numbering scheme supported by `versionah` is a very small subset of
 ``LooseVersion`` defined in :pep:`386`.
-It isn't compliant with
+It isn’t compliant with
 ``StrictVersion`` due to the 4 component support, but support for packages in
 the wild is much more important to me.

 Versioning policy
 -----------------

-Beyond the simple rule above you're free to do as you wish, but consider this a
+Beyond the simple rule above you’re free to do as you wish, but consider this a
 plea for a sane versioning policy.

 ..